RcppCore/rcpp-gallery/_posts/2013-01-17-creating-xts-from-c++.md

 {% endhighlight %}

-We can run this, and look at the attributes the generated object:
+We can run this function, and look at the (numerous) attributes in the generated object:

 {% highlight r %}
 suppressMessages(library(xts))